Proximal Cantor systems with topological rank 2 are residually scrambled: Proximal systems of rank 2.

 \subsection{General finite-rank proximal systems}

-First, we recall general notations for zero-dimensional homeomorphic proximal systems.
+First, we recall general notations for homeomorphic proximal zero-dimensional systems.
 Let $\covrepa{G}{\fai}$ be a \bidirectionals proximal KR-covering and let $(X,f)$ be the inverse limit.
 We exclude the trivial case in which $X$ consists of a single point.

 In \cref{nota:proximal-KR}, we have stated that for all $n \bpi$, $\sC_n = \seb e_n, c_{n,1}, \dotsc, c_{n,\barr_n} \sen$.
 In \cref{rem:proximal-KR}, for all $n \bpi$ and $1 \le t \le \barr_{n+1}$, we have written that